taylorhayduk/popmenu/README.md

 ### Embracing Test-Driven Development

-Our testing strategy employs Jest for test writing and SuperTest for mocking HTTP requests, ensuring comprehensive coverage and reliability.
+My testing strategy employs Jest for test writing and SuperTest for mocking HTTP requests, ensuring comprehensive coverage and reliability.
 The tests are structured to reboot the in-memory datastore between suites, providing a clean slate for each test cycle.
 This setup, though initially challenging to implement, has proven invaluable for developing the application in a test-driven manner.
 Almost all development was guided by the creation and execution of tests, with minimal reliance on tools like Postman for smoke testing.

 ## Features